 Lake Charles is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Louisiana.
 With a population of 76,848 people and 29 constituent neighborhoods, Lake Charles is the sixth largest community in Louisiana.

-The education level of Lake Charles citizens is a little higher than the average for US cities and towns: 24.35% of adults in Lake Charles have at least a bachelor's degree.
+The citizens of Lake Charles are slightly better educated than the national average of 21.84% for all cities and towns, with 24.35% of adults in Lake Charles having a bachelor's degree or advanced degree.

 The per capita income in Lake Charles in 2010 was $23,932, which is upper middle income relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $95,728 for a family of four.
 However, Lake Charles contains both very wealthy and poor people as well.